-The alarm of fire was turned in by Col. Wills wood, a capitalist, former-ly of St. Joseph, Mo.
-The building was one of the oldest in the city.
-The build-ing was a veritable fire trap and when the firemen arrived it was then already doomed.
-It was not supplied with fire escapes and the only means of escape was by way of the stateway up through was by way of the stairway up through which the flames and smoke poured.
+The alarm of fire was turned in by Col. Willis wood, a capitalist, former-iy of St. Joseph, Mo.
+The building was one of the oldest in the city, The build-ing was a veritable fire trap and when the firemen arrived it was then already doomed.
+It was not supplied with fire escapes and the only means of cscape was by way of the statuway up through General C. J. Bonaparte, Starts Action.
+VARIOUS OTHER HOLDINGS.